 How long does proposaltake?

 Keep in mind that it takes time to make a proposal.
-Filling out templates can take several days, as it is based on the analyses you will do.
+Filling out templates can take several days, as it is based on analyses you will do.

 • When the call for proposals closes, your proposal will be registered as.
 We will then send an email confirmation to the person responsible for the user account, as well as to the project manager and the signatory.
 If you have not received a confirmation within 24 hours of the call for proposals closing, please contact us.

-Who can read your proposal?
+Who can read you proposal?

 Applications submitted to us become public documents.
 This means that we must disclose them if requested.
 However, we keep certain types of information confidential if disclosure could be expected to cause financial harm to the individual.
 This applies to information about business and operational conditions, inventions or research results.